zearp/Nucintosh/Stuff/Tb3Patch.md

-PSA: Although I did a lot of testing I still consider patyching the firmware as experimental.
+PSA: Although I did a lot of testing I still consider patching the firmware as experimental.
 It should be stable and work fine but YMMV.

 ## Thunderbolt 3 hotplug patching